-Do you still feel nervous about speaking English to others even though you’ve spent a long time studying English?
-Don’t worry, you are not alone.
+Do you still feel nervous about speaking English to others, even though you’ve spent a long time studying English?

-Just like you, many people who are learning English don’t practice speaking as often as they want to because they’re afraid they will make a mistake or be laughed at.
+Just like you, many people who are learning English don’t practice speaking as often as they want, because they’re afraid they will make a mistake or be laughed at.

 Reading fluency is simply the ability to read a book or text clearly.
 You correct your pronunciation mistakes until you make no errors.